wcarhart/konphig/functions.md

 ```
 $ randimal --install          # run the first time to install dependencies
 $ randimal                    # guess you'll have to try this one out to see what it does
-$ randimal "Hello, world!"    # guess you'll have to try this one out to see what it does
+$ randimal "Hello, Konphig!"  # guess you'll have to try this one out to see what it does
 ```
 **Dependencies**: `cowsay`, `fortune`, `echo`, `lolcat`, `tail`, `tr`, `gshuf`